nus-cs2103-AY2425S1/tp/docs/UserGuide.md

    * `help` : Opens the help window showing all commands.

-   * `showclients` : Lists all contacts in the system.
+   * `showclients` : Shows all contacts in the system.

+   * `showlistings` : Shows all listings in the system.

    * `buyer n/John Doe p/98765432 e/johnd@example.com` : Adds a buyer named `John Doe` with a phone number `98765432` and email `johnd@example.com`.